 I’ve been feeling a little down lately.
 I think that’s normal.
 The world is coming alive again and it emphasizes some of my limitations.
 I cherish the days when I’m healthy enough to walk through the creek behind our little house.
-There are so many spots to stop and rest. […]Read More
+There are so many spots to stop and rest.… Continue reading More than a walk

 With the world reopening and me feeling better, our schedules are getting busier again.
 My new limitations make things confusing to navigate.
-I want to say yes to taking my children to practices and birthday parties, to visiting with friends and family—but the reality is settling in that I run […]Read More
+I want to say yes to taking my children to practices and birthday parties, to visiting with friends and family—but the reality is settling in that I run… Continue reading Relearning how to interact with the world when you run on a day-to-day baisis

 Something went wrong.
 Please refresh the page and/or try again.